MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxkeywordspottercreate.md

 ### -param KeywordSpotter

+An existing, initialized, ACXKEYWORDSPOTTER object.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
+Also see the [AcxKeywordSpotterCreate](nf-acxelements-acxkeywordspottercreate.md) function.

 ## -returns

 Returns `STATUS_SUCCESS` if the call was successful.
 Otherwise, it returns an appropriate error code.
 For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).